 Common Inhabitants: Humans, orcs, equitarn, felbraug, realm

 As the location of the felbraug undercity, Independence proper is home to the only significant population of felbraug in Alm.

-Founded by humans who wanted no part in the Establishing War, Independence is a neutral city-state—or more accurately, an alliance of independent cities.
+Founded by Parosean refugees who wanted no part in the Establishing War, Independence is a neutral city-state—or more accurately, an alliance of independent cities.

 Its capital city (Independence proper) is situated on the island around which the Three Kingdoms are arranged, and serves as an important neutral ground between Aurion, Tenebrae and Kalyvas.
 Thanks to the treaty that ended the Establishing War, it also owns all of the waterways separating the nations, making it a powerful force for keeping the Three Kingdoms in check.

 At its best, Independence is land of visionaries and an invaluable mediator of outside disputes.
 At its worst, it is a nation of wealthy war profiteers, happy to watch the unlucky drown in their own dreams.

 At first, Independence consisted only of the island which serves as it capital city.
 In the rumbling before the Establishing War, a significant number of Parosean refugees wanted nothing to do with the looming conflict, and so they outright abandoned the nation of Novelis.
 Their refuge was a large island off the coast of Novelis, which they believed uninhabited.